wrr/drop/README.md

   mode.
 On modern distros all of them except /etc and /usr are symlinks to subdirs of /usr.
 * Uses pasta for networking (requires passt/pasta package to be installed)
-* Mounts done on the host in directories exposed to Drop do not become visible to currently running Drop instances.
-* Uses overlayfs to avoid polluting Drop home dirs with mount points.

 Drop environments with the same id:
 * share home dir and (less importantly) /var.
 By default these are